phenax/owyn-launcher/README.md

-# owyn
+# Owyn launcher
-Owyn (Only What You Need) launcher is a minimal launcher for android
+Owyn (_Only What You Need_) launcher is a minimal launcher for android

 ## What I need from my launcher..